sentrychris/psmonitor/README.md

 ### Running the Headless Server

-To run the headless server, invoke it from the CLI:, for example, in Windows:
+To run the headless server, invoke it from the CLI, for example, in Windows:

 ```sh
 .\psmonitor-headless.exe --port=<port> --address=<address> --export-credentials